 Defining the Wheel

 Newton's color circle was widely accepted and used to theorize how colors blend to create other colors, but they were just that -- theories.
-Finally in 1855, James Clerk Maxwell, a very prominent 19th-century physicist, defined red, green and blue as the three primary colors from which all other colors could be created.
+Finally in 1855, James Clerk Maxwell, a very prominent 19th-century physicist, defined red, yellow and blue as the three primary colors from which all other colors could be created.
 This gave credibility to the placement of the colors on the wheel.
 Maxwell continued to study how light, electricity and magnetism are related and is credited with founding the study of electromagnetism.

 About the Wheel

 Basic color wheels are arranged so that the primary colors are opposite their complimentary colors.
-This means that blue and yellow are directly opposite each other on the circle.
+This means that blue and orange are directly opposite each other on the circle.
 Then, all of the colors that blue and yellow create when they are overlapped are between them on the wheel; usually arranged in the order of their wavelengths.
 This overlapping is called additive mixing.
 The individual colors represented by each wavelength are called spectral colors.
 Color wheels vary widely from Newton's basic seven-color circle to elaborate wheels that contain hundreds of colors.
 Color wheels are primarily usually used to create color harmony, which can be created by using several different combinations of colors.
 Some of the most popular combinations use analogous colors (next to each other on the wheel), and complimentary colors (opposite each other on the wheel).